The Armidale School

-The Armidale School (abbreviated as TAS) is an independent Anglican co-educational early learning PreK–12 day and boarding school located in Armidale, New South Wales, Australia.
+The Armidale School (abbreviated as TAS) is an independent, Anglican, co-educational, Pre K–12 boarding school located in Armidale, New South Wales, Australia.

-Founded in 1894 as the New England Proprietary School, TAS operates with a non-selective enrollment policy.
-As of 2022, approximately 640 students were enrolled, including around 250 boarders from Years 6 to 12.
-The school consists of a Preschool (ages 4 and above), a Junior School (Kindergarten to Year 5, offering the International Baccalaureate Primary Years Programme), a Middle School (Years 6–8), and a Senior School (Years 9–12).
+Founded in 1894 as the New England Proprietary School, TAS uses a non-selective enrolment policy.
+As of 2026, approximately 625 students were enrolled, including around 225 boarders from years 6 to 12.
+The school includes a preschool (ages 4 and above), a Junior School (Kindergarten to Year 5), offering the International Baccalaureate Primary Years Programme), a Middle School (Years 6–8), and a Senior School (Years 9–12).

-TAS is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA), and the Australian Boarding Schools Association (ABSA).
-It is also one of three Round Square schools in New South Wales and the only member of the Athletic Association of the Great Public Schools of New South Wales (AAGPS) located outside the Sydney metropolitan area.
+The school is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia, and the Australian Boarding Schools Association.
+It is also one of three Round Square schools in New South Wales.
+It is also a member of the Athletic Association of the Great Public Schools of New South Wales (AAGPS).